 QQI Level 5 Minor Award Certificate in Infection Prevention and Control (5N3734)

-This is a free online training course.
+This is a free Skills to Advance course.
+Certain eligibility criteria will apply.

 Courses are offered subject to demand.
 Limited places available on certain courses.